 Is therefore proposed to re-use the MU values from PC3 for the above list of MU elements for PC1.
 Similarly, the Network Analyzer MU for PC1 should re-use the test equipment MUs for PC3 since it is independent of the UE antenna assumption.

-Proposal 10: Re-Use the MU values from PC3 for the following list of MU elements for PC1: Measure Distance Uncertainty, Standing wave between the DUT and measurement antenna, Phase curvature, Random Uncertainty, Influence of XPD, , DUT repositioning (TRP, spherical coverage), Multiple measurement antenna uncertainty, Uncertainty of the absolute gain of the calibration antenna, Phase centre offset of calibration antenna, Phase centre offset of calibration antenna, Standing wave between reference calibration antenna and measurement antenna, Influence of the calibration antenna feed cable, Insertion Loss VariationProposal 11: Re-use the test equipment MU value from PC3 for the Uncertainty of the Network AnalyzerConclusion
+Proposal 10: Re-Use the MU values from PC3 for the following list of MU elements for PC1: Measure Distance Uncertainty, Standing wave between the DUT and measurement antenna, Phase curvature, Random Uncertainty, Influence of XPD, , DUT repositioning (TRP, spherical coverage), Multiple measurement antenna uncertainty, Uncertainty of the absolute gain of the calibration antenna, Phase centre offset of calibration antenna, Phase centre offset of calibration antenna, Standing wave between reference calibration antenna and measurement antenna, Influence of the calibration antenna feed cable, Insertion Loss Variation for MOP, REFSENS, OFF Power, and SEM test cases

+Proposal 11: Re-use the test equipment MU value from PC3 for the Uncertainty of the Network Analyzer for MOP, REFSENS, OFF Power, and SEM test cases

+Conclusion

 The following observations and proposals were made in this contribution